amelia-coulson/amelia-coulson/README.md

  <img alt="YOUR-ALT-TEXT" width="250px">
 </picture>

-Developer from South Africa based in the UK currently on the Cogrammar course to become a Full Stack Web Developer
+Developer from South Africa based in the UK, currently on the Cogrammar course to become a Full Stack Web Developer.

 ## Email
 * ameliacoulson197@outlook.com